-There is all sorts of little extras that go into games when they target mobile.
-Specifically in the area of platform specific features and social connectivity.
+There are all sorts of little extras that go into games when they target mobile.
+Specifically in the area of platform-specific features and social connectivity.
 This is the area where the costs could have really soared for this project.
 Thankfully due to our history of making titles for other companies, we had built up a collection of plugins.
 Of course, something we have never targeted before was the Mac App Store.
-With that being one of our points of release, it was a no brainer to continue our faith in Prime31‘s long list of Unity plugins.
+With that being one of our points of release, it was a no-brainer to continue our faith in Prime31‘s long list of Unity plugins.

-Our API (called UnityForge) was originally intended for distributed building of Unity projects, however has been extended out to also offer data storage and retrieval opportunities.
-We haven’t gotten it to a point yet though where it is available for public consumption, that is one of those “Friday Projects”
+Our API (called UnityForge) was originally intended for the distributed building of Unity projects, however, has been extended out to also offer data storage and retrieval opportunities.
+We haven’t gotten it to a point yet though where it is available for public consumption, that is one of those “Friday Projects“

 The total cost of the project now sits at $1,292.95 USD.

-Of course, we are not an american company, so that will convert out to being a bit higher.
+Of course, we are not an American company, so that will convert out to be a bit higher.
 This amount also doesn’t include the cost of my time throughout the process.
 I am very lucky to have such diverse skill set that allowed me to do much of the heavy lifting myself; if I had to pay staff to develop this game, I could easily see an extra $5,000 USD on top of that figure.
 Another thing to consider is a Unity license runs about $5,000 for what is needed for Cloney.
-The price quickly adds up as you start to factor-in all the other things involved with making a game; and Cloney was an extremely simple game to make.
+The price quickly adds up as you start to factor in all the other things involved with making a game, and Cloney was an extremely simple game to make.